qgisau/qgis-au.github.io/content/posts/post-013.md

 **QGIS User Conferences**
 **2024** - [Bratislava, Slovakia](https://uc2024.qgis.sk/)
 **2025** - Norrköping Sweden is the official QGIS User Conference in the first week of June.
-Also if the Auckland FOSS4G bid wins, we can run a QGIS event - I reckon perhaps a day at Waiheke Island at Winery might do the job!
+Also if the Auckland FOSS4G bid wins, we can run a QGIS event - perhaps a day at a Waiheke Island winery might do the job!

 **Everything Open Conference** - January 2025 Adelaide
 Everything Open is a conference focused on open technologies, including  Linux, open source software, open hardware and open data, and the  communities that surround them.
 The conference provides technical deep-dives as well as updates  from industry leaders and experts on a wide array of topics from these  areas.
 It occurs every year and in 2025 it will be held in Adelaide during January - [Subscribe for updates](https://www.linkedin.com/showcase/everythingopen/) to keep updated.

 ## Neofeudalism: techno-lords and peasants
-When you come across those days, when you wonder if OS is worth continuing with, I have a podcast to show how important a role OS software plays in our future.
+When you come across those days wondering if OS is worth continuing with, I have a podcast to show how important a role OS software plays in our future.
 Called [The Philosopher's Zone](https://www.abc.net.au/listen/programs/philosopherszone/neofeudalism-techno-lords-and-peasants/103744328), David Rutledge discuss what could be worse than capitalism with Francis Russell, who describes himself as a philosopher and a unionist.
 To see how this plays out fictionally, check out the [Mars Triology](https://www.kimstanleyrobinson.info/content/mars-trilogy) by Kim Stanley Robinson.

 ## FOSS4G Story Maps
 At FOSS4G SotM Auckland on Community Day we ran a session on what we wanted out of a Digital Story Cartography Product for FOSS4G.
-Since then we have all gotten busy with our lives, but we did come across Oddyssey, which ABC have picked up and developed a bit more - Check out their [GitHub](https://github.com/abcnews/odyssey)
+Since then we have all gotten busy with our lives and it has fallen by the wayside.
+Before the lull, we did come across Oddyssey, which ABC have picked up and developed a bit more - Check out their [GitHub](https://github.com/abcnews/odyssey).
+If you would like to jump in and further develop it, please join the foss4g-productdev slack on maptime oceania.

 ## Hints and Tips
 **Aeronautical maps** - check out Duplex Younkap Nina method on production of aeronautical maps [here](https://www.linkedin.com/posts/duplex-younkap-nina-engineer_airabrtrafficabrcontrol-asecna-geospatialabrengineering-activity-7198661608997314560-s2hl?utm_source=share&utm_medium=member_desktop)

 **Old time land cover patterns**
-Evan Applegate has come through with providing a selection of land cover tiles that you can download and use.
+[Evan Applegate](https://www.linkedin.com/posts/evan-applegate_maps-cartography-activity-7193950269175484416-8qG8?utm_source=share&utm_medium=member_desktop) has come through with providing a selection of land cover tiles that you can download and use.
-<iframe src="https://www.linkedin.com/embed/feed/update/urn:li:ugcPost:7193306369297379329?compact=1" height="399" width="710" frameborder="0" allowfullscreen="" title="Embedded post"></iframe>
 You can grab these tiles from [here](https://www.dropbox.com/scl/fi/uxz3kajzc9vuwbn1qfidw/carto_patterns.ai?rlkey=tch363dk5agj8qydxayjjgnbj&dl=0).

 ## Newsletter Content